inkVerb/Guru/101-shell/Lesson-01.md

 `jobs`

-*Start gedit so it does not control the terminal*
+*Start gedit so it does not occupy the terminal foreground*

 `gedit &`